 Laravel comes with a default package.json

-We can now install all the dependencies via yarn, but you can of course use npm if you prefer.
+We can now install all the needed dependencies via yarn, but you can of course use npm if you prefer.

 # Vue 3

-yarn add vue@next
+yarn add vue

-# Vite and its Vue 3 SFC plugin
+# Vite plugin Vue

 yarn add vite @vitejs/plugin-vue --dev

-# TypeScript and its Vue plugin
+# TypeScript

-yarn add typescript @vuedx/typescript-plugin-vue --dev
+yarn add typescript --dev

-Inertia configuration
+Inertia

 We need a TypeScript file to boot our Inertia application, so let's create app.ts